MileHacker Logo

 High Season April-May, Oct-Nov

 The weather during these periods is ideal for sightseeing, hiking, and exploration.
 Landscapes are either freshly green from spring rains or bathed in the pleasant light of autumn.
 Expect higher accommodation prices and more tourists.
-Major federal holidays, like Golden Week in early October, bring a surge of domestic travelers, resulting in crowded attractions and increased expenses.
+Major federal holidays, like Golden Week in the first part of October, bring a surge of domestic travelers, resulting in crowded attractions and increased expenses.

 Shoulder Season March, June-September

 Traveling during these months typically signifies fewer crowds and potential for lower prices on accommodation and flights.
-March offers a pleasant transition before the extreme heat, while summer, despite its warmth, suits river-focused activities.
+March offers a pleasant transition before the severe heat, while summer, despite its warmth, suits river-focused activities.
 March can be cool and rainy, with unpredictable temperature shifts.
 Summer features intense heat, high humidity, and heavy rainfall.
-These conditions can disrupt outdoor plans or river activities.
+These conditions can disrupt outdoor plans or activities on the river.

 Ideal Activities by Season